ualberta/Front-End-Environment/readme.md

   - `heading`: A string containing a heading to place before the module.
   - `caption`: A string containing some text to place after the module.

+#### Properties
+Each module has the following properties available to it:
+  - `el`: The jQuery DOM element for the module
+  - `parent`: The jquery parent DOM element of the module

 Below you can find a list of modules that currently exist.

 ### Single Full Page Feature